Alan Young: Career

 After leaving the service, Young moved to Toronto and resumed his Canadian radio career, where he was discovered by an American agent who brought him to New York City in 1944 to appear on American radio.
 Young's first American radio appearances were on the Philco Radio Hall of Fame.
 This led to his own show, The Alan Young Show, NBC's summer replacement for the series The Eddie Cantor Show.
 He switched to ABC two years later, then returned to NBC.

 Young's film debut was in Margie (1946), and he was featured in Chicken Every Sunday (1949).
 In 1950, the television version of The Alan Young Show began.
 By 1951, the series received not only praise, but also several Primetime Emmy Awards, including Best Actor and Most Outstanding Personality for Young.

 After its cancellation, Young continued to act in films, among which Androcles and the Lion (1952) and Gentlemen Marry Brunettes (1955), and two George Pal films, Tom Thumb (1958) and The Time Machine (1960).
 He appeared in the NBC espionage drama Five Fingers ("Thin Ice", 1959), starring David Hedison.

-Young was best known, however, for Mister Ed (1961–66), a CBS television show, in which he starred as Wilbur Post, the owner of Mr. Ed, a talking horse who would not talk to anyone but him, thus causing comic situations for Wilbur Post, with his wife, neighbors, and acquaintances.
+Young was best known for Mister Ed (1961–66), a CBS television show, in which he starred as Wilbur Post, the owner of Mr. Ed, a talking horse who would not talk to anyone but him, thus causing comic situations for Wilbur Post, with his wife, neighbors, and acquaintances.
 In 1962 while not filming Mister Ed Young appeared as John Stetson (inventor of the famous western Stetson hat) on Death Valley Days in the episode "The Hat that Won the West."
 He also starred as Stanley Beamish in the unaired 1966 pilot episode of Mr. Terrific, but apparently declined to appear in the broadcast series in 1967 that followed.
 In the late 1960s, he retired from acting for several years.
-During that time, he founded a broadcast division for the Christian Science Church.
+During that time, he gave lectures on Christian Science and help to start the broadcast division for the Christian Science Church.

 During the 1970s, Young became active in voice acting.
-After 1974, he voiced Scrooge McDuck in numerous Disney films and in the popular series DuckTales (1987-1990).
+After 1974, he voiced Scrooge McDuck in numerous Disney films and in the popular series DuckTales (1987–1990).
 In Mickey's Christmas Carol, he portrayed the character's miserly namesake.
 He also played Scrooge in video games such as the Kingdom Hearts series, DuckTales: Remastered in 2013, and the Mickey Mouse cartoon "Goofy's First Love" released in 2015.
 Apart from Scrooge McDuck, his other prominent roles were Farmer Smurf on The Smurfs, Haggis McHaggis on The Ren & Stimpy Show, 7-Zark-7 & Keyop in Battle of the Planets, and Hiram Flaversham in The Great Mouse Detective.
 He also guest starred on The Love Boat, The Incredible Hulk, The New Scooby and Scrappy-Doo Show, and Spider-Man and His Amazing Friends.